ericksonsrepo/oci-dev/cloud-platform/cloud-platform-lab-04/cloud-platform-hol-04.md

 *<p align="center">Figure 10: Oracle Cloud My Home page</p>*

-Activity - Sign Into Oracle Cloud For First Time
+#### HOL Activity - Sign Into Oracle Cloud First Time

 ![](media/e1b571dd028715c327851f7f09db43b7.png)

 *<p align="center">Figure 11: Password Criteria</p>*

-1. Enter the user name and temporary password from the welcome email and click Sign In
+1. If provided, enter user name and temporary password from the welcome email you recieved and click Sign In.
+If only provided an account is ready email, then you will use your Oracle SSO credentials.
 2. You’ll be prompted to change your password the first time you sign in.
-3. Depending on how you signed up for Oracle Cloud, you’ll be directed to
+3. Depending on how you signed up for Oracle Cloud or the account setup by the Cloud Administrator, you’ll be directed to
-    either: Oracle Cloud My Home or Oracle Cloud Guided Journey page
+    either: the Oracle Cloud Guided Journey or Oracle Cloud My Home page.

 ![](media/f2dfaca6ed510f1b851e64966ddc562a.png)
 *<p align="center">Figure 12: Sign Out</p>*